kimoppalfens/kimoppalfens.github.io/_posts/2018-05-25-Perfmon inboxes.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Inboxes9.PNG)

 It's hard to provide guidance on what limit should be used as it is really something that is environment specific.
-It could very well be that files in the inboxes are processed at different speeds, depending on the day or time or what the site-server is currently processing at that moment in time.
+It could very well be that files in the inboxes are processed at different speeds, depending on the time of day or what the site-server is currently processing at that moment in time.
 You can always go back and tweak the limits if alerts come in to fast (or to slow) at any given time.

 Once you clicked Finish, select your newly created data collector set in the left-hand pane so that the actual data collector becomes visible